-Sample dossier · Upper-watershed cloud forest · Costa Rica
+Sample reading · Upper-watershed cloud forest · Costa Rica

 Monteverde ridge